 Contrary to popular belief, Benidorm is not completely dominated by British tourists.
 Estimates say that the Spanish and English roughly divide the town in half, with around 45 percent of visitors from each country, with the final 10 percent a mixture of German, Dutch, and Scandinavian travelers.
 So for Americans, it is an undiscovered pleasure.

-- Getting to the east coast by air: There are airports in Barcelona, Girona, Reus (near Tarragona), Valencia, and Alicante.
-Ryanair and easyJet have lots of flights to these airports from all around Europe.
+- By air: There are airports in Barcelona, Girona, Reus (near Tarragona), Valencia, and Alicante.
+Ryanair and EasyJet have lots of flights to these airports from all around Europe.

-- Getting there by train and bus: There are high-speed trains from Madrid to Barcelona, Valencia, Tarragona, and Alicante.
+- By train and bus: There are high-speed trains from Madrid to Barcelona, Valencia, Tarragona, and Alicante.

 - Where to base yourself: Barcelona is the obvious place to stay, with more than half the places to see on the east coast a day trip away.